Lagoon: Etymology

+Lagoon is derived from the Venetian łaguna, which refers to the waters around Venice, i.e. the Venetian Lagoon; that in itself descends from lacuna derivant of lacus “lake”.
+Laguna is attested in English by at least 1612, and had been Anglicized to lagune by 1673.
+In 1697 William Dampier referred to a "Lagune or Lake of Salt water" on the coast of Mexico.
+Captain James Cook described an island "of Oval form with a Lagoon in the middle" in 1769.
+In Latin America, the Romance Spanish cognate laguna may be used for a small fresh water lake in a similar way a creek is considered a small river.
+However, sometimes it is popularly used to describe a full-sized lake, such as Laguna Catemaco in Mexico, which is actually the third-largest lake by area in the country.
+The brackish water lagoon may be thus explicitly identified as a "coastal lagoon" (laguna costera).
+Similarly in Portuguese, lagoa may be a body of shallow seawater, or a small freshwater lake not linked to the sea.

-In some languages the word for a lagoon is simply a type of lake: In Chinese a lake is hu (湖), and a lagoon is xihu (潟湖).
+In some languages the word for a lagoon is simply a type of lake: in Chinese, a lake is 湖 hú whereas a lagoon is 潟湖 xìhú.
 In the French Mediterranean several lagoons are called étang ("lake").
 Contrariwise, several other languages have specific words for such bodies of water.
 In Spanish, coastal lagoons generically are laguna costera, but those on the Mediterranean coast are specifically called albufera.
 In Russian and Ukrainian, those on the Black Sea are liman (лиман), while the generic word is laguna (Лагуна).
 Similarly, in the Baltic, Danish has the specific Nor, and German the specifics Bodden and Haff, as well as generic terms derived from laguna.
 In Poland these lagoons are called zalew ("bay"), and in Lithuania marios ("lagoon, reservoir").
 In Jutland several lagoons are known as fjord.
 In New Zealand the Māori word hapua refers to a coastal lagoon formed at the mouth of a braided river where there are mixed sand and gravel beaches, while waituna, an ephemeral coastal waterbody, is neither a true lagoon, lake, nor estuary.
+The Māori word for “lake” itself, roto, carries semantic drift where cognates in related Polynesian languages like Rarotongan (or variants like loto, loko) refer to lagoons typical of tropical atolls.

 Some languages differentiate between coastal and atoll lagoons.
 In French, lagon refers specifically to an atoll lagoon, while coastal lagoons are described as étang, the generic word for a still lake or pond.

 In Vietnamese, Đầm san hô refers to an atoll lagoon, whilst Đầm phá is coastal.

-In Latin America, the term laguna in Spanish, which lagoon translates to, may be used for a small fresh water lake in a similar way a creek is considered a small river.
-However, sometimes it is popularly used to describe a full-sized lake, such as Laguna Catemaco in Mexico, which is actually the third-largest lake by area in the country.
-The brackish water lagoon may be thus explicitly identified as a "coastal lagoon" (laguna costera).
-In Portuguese, a similar usage is found: lagoa may be a body of shallow seawater, or a small freshwater lake not linked to the sea.